maziac/z80-sample-program/readme.md

 Start CSpect from the console to verify that the DeZog/CSpect Plugin has started.
 You should see an output like "DeZog plugin started." followed by the port address the plugin is listening to.

 When CSpect is up and running start debugging from vscode.
-Select CSpect and press the green arrow:
+Select CSpect and press the green triangle:
 ![](documentation/images/dbg_select_cspect.jpg)

 Now the following happens: